aspose-total/Aspose.Total-Products/total/en/net/conversion/pps-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PPS to TXT Using C#" %}}

- In order to automate the process for any PowerPoint pps presentation to Word txt files batch conversion , we’ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) and [Aspose.Words for .NET](https://products.aspose.com/words/net) APIs.
+ In order to automate the process for any PowerPoint pps presentation to Word txt files batch conversion, we’ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) and [Aspose.Words for .NET](https://products.aspose.com/words/net) APIs.
 The former is a PowerPoint presentation manipulation API that lets you create or modify Microsoft PowerPoint slides.
 Whereas, the latter is a word processing API for processing or manipulating Microsoft Word documents.
 Both APIs are part of [Aspose.Total for .NET](https://products.aspose.com/total/net) package.
 You can directly [download](https://releases.aspose.com/) from Nuget or may use the following commands from the Package Manager Console.

 {{% blocks/products/pf/agp/code-block title="Package Manager Console Command" offSpacer="true" %}}